-'''

-$10,000,000 Lifetime Benefit Maximum

-$25,000 Deductible

-$10,000 Accidental Death and Dismemberment Benefit Disability, Family

-Counseling and Education Benefits Adjustment and Adaptation Expense
+\$10,000,000 Lifetime Benefit Maximum \$25,000 Deductible \$10,000 Accidental Death and Dismemberment Benefit Disability, Family Counseling and Education Benefits Adjustment and Adaptation Expense Benefits Ancillary Illness or Injury Expense Benefits classes or activities to purchase accident insurance.

-Benefits

-Ancillary Illness or Injury Expense Benefits

-'''

-Student Insurance - The institution should consider requiring students participating in certain classes or activities to purchase accident insurance.
 Such courses and activities may include technical programs, band, choral and other students traveling in the service of the institution.
 In addition, specific program may require additional coverage.